Judgement in the age of AI: The role of the designer

 AI supports expression.

-Definition stabilises direction.
+Definition provides direction.

 The market will not reward speed alone.
 It will reward clarity.
 And clarity begins before design.